This operation removes a diseased section of the rectum and sigmoid colon. Doctors use it to treat the following conditions:

 There are five main steps to this surgery.

 First, you’ll get general anesthesia so that you’re “asleep.”
 Then your surgeon will make a small cut (about half an inch) near your bellybutton and place the laparoscope through it so they can see images from inside you.

 Once the laparoscope is in place, the surgeon will make five or six more small (5-10 millimeter) cuts to make room for the surgical tools.

 2. Dividing the Sigmoid Colon

 The bowel is attached to the abdominal wall by a layer of tissue called the mesentery, which also contains the main blood vessels (arteries) that take blood to the left side of the colon and rectum.
 Your surgeon will cut and close them.
-Then he’ll free the sigmoid colon and part of the rectum from the mesentery, and cut away the diseased tissue.
-Later, he’ll remove this part of the mesentery with the diseased bowel.
+Then they’ll free the sigmoid colon and part of the rectum from the mesentery, and cut away the diseased tissue.
+Later, they’ll remove this part of the mesentery with the diseased bowel.

 3. Preparing to Rejoin the Colon